bontchev/adbhoneypot/README.md

 For now the honeypot accepts:

 * `adb connect host[:port]` - Connect to a device over TCP/IP.
-If you do not specify a port, 5555 is used by default;
+If you do not specify a port, 5555 is used by default.

 * `adb disconnect [host | host:port]` - Disconnect from the specified TCP/IP device running
   on the specified port.
 If you do not specify a host or a port, then all devices are disconnected from all TCP/IP ports.
 If you specify a host, but not a port, the default port 5555 is used.

-* `adb shell command` - Issue a shell command in the target device and then exit the remote shell;
+* `adb shell command` - Issue a shell command in the target device and then exit the remote shell.

 * `adb push local_filepath remote_fiepath` - Copy files and directories from the local device (computer) to a remote location on the device.

 --------------------------------------------------------------------------------